 Alcohol is expensive, especially if you drink it in pubs and clubs.
 I am restricting my alcohol consumption to one day a week currently.
 It saves money and is good for my health!

 Maybe you can think of other extreme ways to save money?
 What do you do to save cash that other people would consider weird?

-This post contains affiliate links.
+This post contains affiliate links, marked with *.
 If you click through to make a purchase, I will earn a small commission.
 Thanks!